Trusted WordPress tutorials, when you need them most.

 IsItWP Website Speed Test Tool

-IsItWP’s free website speed test tool is the most beginner-friendly website speed testing tool.
-It allows you to quickly check your website performance, run multiple tests, and drill down the results to find out what’s slowing down your website.
+IsItWP’s free website speed test tool is the best option for beginners and is also quite suitable for advanced users.
+It allows you to quickly check your website performance, run multiple tests, and drill down the results to find out what is slowing down your website.

 2. MonsterInsights

-The plugin includes a Site Speed report, which helps you measure your website speed for mobile and desktop.
+MonsterInsights lets you see Google Analytics reports right from your WordPress dashboard, including a Site Speed report that helps you measure your website speed for mobile and desktop.

 MonsterInsights shows an overall score for your site speed and also other metrics to improve the user experience.
 You can see the report inside your WordPress dashboard and don’t have to leave your site.